 Lilting voices would chatter like the birds on the wing.

-Ringing with laughter, across fragrant grass,
+Laughter was singing, across fragrant grass,

 Flower frocked ladies, around a few scattered tables.